~/blog/dgx-spark-gemma4-complete-guide

 31B Dense on GB10: 7 tok/s.
 26B MoE: 52 tok/s.
 Same hardware, 7.5x difference.

 Dense models read all 31B parameters per token (62 GB at BF16).
 MoE activates only 4B per token (8 GB).
-On a 273 GB/s memory bus, that difference is the ceiling.
+On a 273 GB/s memory bus, that difference sets the ceiling.

-If you have an RTX 5090 (1792 GB/s), 31B Dense at 62 tok/s is the top recommendation — smart enough to justify the speed, fast enough to be comfortable.
+If you have an RTX 5090 (1792 GB/s), 31B Dense at 62 tok/s is the top recommendation — capable enough to justify the speed, fast enough to feel responsive.
 On anything else, choose MoE.

 Detailed math: 31B Dense Bandwidth Wall